Aller au contenu

 model = RobertaModel.from_pretrained(checkpoint_name).to(device_general)

 Define a function embed_text that takes in input the text to embed, the model and the tokenizer and return the CLS token (outputs.last_hidden_state[:,0,;]) and the full embeddings (outputs.last_hidden_state).
 What's the difference between them?
-What does the CSL is useful for?
+What does the CLS is useful for?

 1